tkeskinturk/gridsearch/README.md

 - Implement a simple grid-search algorithm to see what plausible combinations of parameter values may approximate to the observed marginal distributions,
-- Plot the resultant error distributions from the grid-search algorithm,
+- Plot distance values generated from the grid-search algorithm,
-- Generate simple simulations for calculating classification accuracy measures to see whether, for a given DGP, we can identify the changing units with a certain level of accuracy.
+- Generate simple simulations for calculating classification accuracy measures to see whether, for a given DGP, we can identify individual changers with a certain level of accuracy.

 This package is a companion to the article, *The Promises and Pitfalls of Using Panel Data to Understand Individual Belief Change*, stored in